Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 — Diana Gabaldon (@Writer_DG) March 9, 2017

-It all started when a Twitter user by the name of Rebecca Tweeted a question to Diana Gabaldon, who she’s clearly a big fan of.
+It all started when a Twitter user by the name of Rebecca Tweeted a question to Diana Gabaldon, whom she’s clearly a big fan of.

 @Writer_DG Any advice to an aspiring writer on choosing a university major?
 (Current plan is English because I love reading.)